Boulevard of Broken Dreams (Green Day song): Music video

 The award-winning music video for "Boulevard of Broken Dreams" was directed by Samuel Bayer.
 The music videos for "Holiday" and "Boulevard of Broken Dreams" were filmed with a single, continuous storyline—the video for "Boulevard of Broken Dreams" picks up where "Holiday" has left off, with the last few seconds of "Holiday" audible at the start of the "Boulevard of Broken Dreams" video.
 Both videos were also shot back-to-back.
 The video depicts the band members after their car has stalled in the desert, and they begin a melancholy walk down a dusty road.
 Scenes are interspersed with film footage, taken from around Los Angeles, of homeless people and other miserable sights.
 The video also features performance footage of the band playing the song in an abandoned warehouse.

 The video features a 1968 green Mercury Monterey convertible that was modified for filming in the "Holiday" and "Boulevard of Broken Dreams" videos.
 The car features a hood ornament in the shape of the hand and heart grenade image from the American Idiot album cover, which was also used in the video for "Holiday".
-But the "iron fist" was actually used in the video for "Walking Contradiction", when the band members meet at a car towards the end of the video.
+The "iron fist" was actually used in the video for "Walking Contradiction", when the band members meet at a car towards the end of the video.
 The band's name is also on the front of the hood in silver letters.
 The band rode this car to the 2005 MTV Video Music Awards ceremony.
 As shown in an MTV Making the Video special, Bayer used unorthodox techniques to achieve the aged film look of the "Boulevard of Broken Dreams" video, including using rear projection (as opposed to green screen) and physically damaging the negative: scratching the film with razor blades, pouring coffee on it, and smudging cigarettes on it.

 The video won six awards at the MTV Video Music Awards in 2005, most notably for Video of the Year.
 It also won Best Group Video, Best Rock Video, Best Direction, Best Editing, and Best Cinematography.